Project

 Actions #7

-Updated by m1dolphinYee over 2 years ago
+Updated by m1dolphinYee almost 3 years ago

 OK, so I tested my Wiimote and Sensor Bar on our Windows PC, with Dolphin's latest dev version and continuous scanning on, and the Wiimote works just fine.
 So this isn't a Dolphin problem, it's a macOS problem.
 I sent a report on Apple Feedback, but for now the waiting game continues.
 (Maybe if more people submit feedback to Apple, the issue could get fixed sooner? 🤷🏽♂️)